igraph/python-igraph-ctypes/README.md

 4. Run `poetry run pytest` to run the unit tests, or `poetry run python` to run a Python interpreter where you can `import igraph_ctypes`

+## Benchmarking

+Benchmarks will be placed in `benchmarks` and they will compare the "old", official Python interface of igraph with this new implementation.
+To run the benchmarks, type `poetry run richbench benchmarks`.

 ## Caveats

 - Apparently you'll need to ensure that the igraph shared library is built